Be “Confidently Humble”

 As a leader, here's why this is so important for both you and the teams you serve:

 1. Trust in Leadership: Just because you’re the leader doesn’t mean you have all the answers.
 You don’t.
 Of course you don’t.
 Good leaders exude this confident humility to be more effective.
 It shows we’re human, and that we don’t have all the answers.
-This can help inspire and motivate others who will view you no as someone they need to prove something to, but as someone approachable and open to feedback and collaboration.
+When you model this, it shows your team they don’t need to prove something to you, and view you as someone more approachable and open to feedback and collaboration.

-3. Building Relationships: Have you ever worked with anyone, leader or colleague, that seems to always sound like they “know it all?”
+2. Building Relationships: Have you ever worked with anyone, leader or colleague, that seems to always sound like they “know it all?”
+Maybe gets a bit defensive if they’re asked something they might not know that well.
 These people tend to do a much better job of promoting/defending their own abilities than they do lifting the potential of others.
-People are generally more drawn to those who are humble yet confident.
-This approachability can help in building strong relationships, both personally and professionally.
+Like most people, I’m generally more drawn to leaders who are humble yet confident.
+Who doesn’t want to work with people like that?

-4. Adaptability and Resilience: Being a confidently humble leader means being open to new ideas and perspectives.
-In good times, flexibility is an invaluable team dynamic in fast-paced environments where both internal corporate changes and external competitive threats are forcing quicker adaptations.
-In bad times, humility can be especially vital in more turbulent environments.
+3. Adaptability and Resilience: In bad times, humility can be especially vital in more turbulent environments.
 When as a leader you are open to sharing the same anxieties/concerns about a direction (or the lack of one), it contributes to an overall team resilience.
-When faced with challenges or setbacks, this acknowledged humility helps us all bounce back, as collectively we’re less likely to be overly discouraged or defensive.
+When faced with challenges or setbacks, this acknowledged humility collectively shows we’re a team that is less likely to be overly discouraged or defensive when things aren’t goin well.

 Previous